 He starts to assert his authority and yells at them to get back in the jeep.
-The dirt pushes forward and the dead man arises with the bullet hole in his forehead.
+The dirt pushes forward and the dead man arises with a bullet hole in his forehead.
 He begins to move slowly toward the direction the jeep went.
-They arrive at the camouflaged bunker number 6 which was built to be bomb proof in the even of an all out atom bomb war.
+They arrive at the camouflaged bunker number 6 which was built to be bomb-proof in the event of an all-out atom bomb war.

-The remote Geiger counter shows a high level of radio activity outside.
-All 4 people begin turning off switches and quickly so as to hermetically seal the bunker.
+The remote Geiger counter shows a high level of radioactivity outside.
+All 4 people begin turning off switches quickly so as to hermetically seal the bunker.
 The alarm stops ringing, and Major Jay tells them they’re alright now.

-“Or a line of something going past one at a time” Jay says, that’s when he says they better take a look.
-They turn on the monitor and seen coming over the sandy hill are several walking corpses heading toward the cave.
-Slowly bounding down the side of the hill, the eerie sci-fi music choreographing their stiff decent down the sandy, grassy hill.
+“Or a line of something going past one at a time,” Jay says, that’s when he says they better take a look.
+They turn on the monitor and see coming over the sandy hill several walking corpses heading toward the cave.
+Slowly bounding down the side of the hill, the eerie sci-fi music choreographing their stiff descent down the sandy, grassy hill.
 Phyllis exclaims, “They’ve found us!”

 Penner tells Jay he’s right the dead bodies are highly radioactive.
 Jay gets back on the line with the General and tells them that the invaders are close to the bunker and have been picked up by the Geiger counters.
 The General says they know they’re highly radioactive.

-Dr Penner and Dr Lamont unfortunately we can’t give you any help and that no one has been able to come up with a single clue as to how to
+Dr Penner and Dr Lamont unfortunately, we can’t give you any help and no one has been able to come up with a single clue as to how to

 stop the invaders.
 He tells them that they must come up with some kind of weapon to stop them.